 The Museum of Fine Arts and the other museums in the Coudenberg complex are also a 5-10 min walk from Bruxelles Centraal station.

-If you'll be taking a train which terminates at Midi/Zuid station and heading for the area around The Council of European Union offices, take a train (and not the metro) to Bruxelles-Schuman station.
+If you'll be taking a train which terminates at Midi / Zuid station and heading for the area around The Council of European Union offices, take a train (and not the metro) to Bruxelles-Schuman station.

-OR If you're heading for the area around The European Parliament building take a train (and not the metro) to Bruxelles-Luxembourg station.
+Or if you're heading for the area around The European Parliament building take a train (and not the metro) to Bruxelles-Luxembourg station.

-The entrance to this underground tram/Metro station is in the main ‘Le Couloir Principal/Hoofdgang’ passage way; opposite the main access to voies 7 - 8.
+The entrance to this underground tram/Metro station is in the main ‘Le Couloir Principal/Hoofdgang’ passage way - opposite the main access to voies 7 - 8.

-DON'T use the alternative street level tram stops, located on the opposite side of the taxi rank - that are used by tram lines 32 and 81 and 82.
+Avoid the alternative street level tram stops, located on the opposite side of the taxi rank - these are used by tram lines 51 and 81 and 82 - which don't serve the heart of the city

 For the Atomiumm take Metro Line 6 (direction Roi Baudouin) to Heysel station.